-1. Introduction
+1. INTRODUCTION

-Nowadays using of Artificial Intelligence has become broadly applied in medicine.
+Nowadays the use of Artificial Intelligence has become broadly applied in medicine.
 Every year in medical journals are issued over 500 academic publications concerning artificial neural networks in medical applications [1].
-In accordance with published literature the artificial neural networks are powerful tools for automatic diagnostics of disease with potential to support clinical decision making.

-Medical diagnostics is a complicated task that needs to be executed accurately and efficiently.
+In accordance with published literature the artificial neural networks are powerful tool for automatic diagnostics of disease with potential to support clinical decision making.
+The medical diagnostics is complicated task that needs to be executed accurately and efficiently.
 It consists on detection of a disease from many factors or symptoms.
-Unfortunately medical specialists very often may not enough experience to deal with certain high-risk diseases.
-Insufficient of medical specialists has increase the mortality of patients suffered from various diseases.
+Unfortunately the medical specialists very often may not enough experience to deal with certain high-risk diseases.
+Insufficient of medical specialist has increase the mortality of patients suffered from various diseases.
 So, for instance, the diagnosis of transient ischemic attacks (TIA) by primary care doctors was correct only in 30% cases [2].
 Therefore automatic medical decision support system is of great importance for increasing quality of medical diagnostics.

-There are different techniques to initial diagnostics of TIA: neuropsychological testing, statistical approach, artificial intelligence approach [3-8].
-The main disadvantage of neuropsychological testing is correlation on a doctor qualification and low accuracy.
+There are different techniques to initial diagnostics TIA: neuropsychological testing, statistical approach, artificial intelligence approach [3-8].
+The main disadvantage of neuropsychological testing is correlation on doctor qualification and low accuracy.
 The statistical approach demands large database.
-The artificial intelligence techniques use neural networks, genetic algorithm, fuzzy logic or combinations of abovementioned approaches.
-Such a technique is characterized with high accuracy and demands not too big data set in comparison with statistical approaches.
-Therefore artificial intelligence techniques can be appropriate tools for TIA detection and recognition.
+The artificial intelligence techniques use neural networks, genetic algorithm, fuzzy logic or combination abovementioned approaches.
+Such a technique is characterized high accuracy and demands not too big data set in comparison with statistical approach.
+Therefore artificial intelligence techniques can be appropriate tool for TIA detection and recognition.
 In this paper we propose neural network model for TIA detection and recognition.
-Neural networks technique is used to reduce a diagnostic time and a number of misdiagnosis, as well as to assist a doctor in making decision.
+Neural networks technique is used to reduce the diagnostic time and the number of misdiagnosis, as well as to assist the doctor in making decision.
+The database from the republican scientifically-practical centre of neurology and neurosurgery was used.

-The efficiency of the proposed neural network model in detection and recognition of transient ischemic attack is illustrated by the experimental results.
+The efficiency of the proposed neural network model in detection and recognition transient ischemic attack is illustrated by the experimental results.